-Many parents bring their child to the doctor’s office because the youngster won’t eat, only to to learn that the lack of appetite is due to mouth sores from hand, foot and mouth disease.
+Your child is cranky, running a fever and is developing a rash on their little body.
+You contact your pediatrician’s office because they also won’t eat, only to soon learn that their lack of appetite is due to mouth sores from hand, foot and mouth disease.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-The illness is a mild infectious childhood illness caused by a number of different viruses, usually a strain of the Coxsackie virus, says pediatric nurse practitioner Catherine Quinn-Welsh, CNP.
+The illness is a mild infectious childhood illness caused by a number of different viruses, usually a strain of the Coxsackie virus, says pediatrician Dana Schmidt, MD.

-Q: What are the symptoms of hand, foot, and mouth disease?
+1. What are the symptoms of hand, foot and mouth disease?

-Q: How is hand, foot, and mouth disease spread?
+2. How is hand, foot and mouth disease spread?

 Hand, foot and mouth disease spreads through direct contact with nose and throat discharges of the infected person.
-It also can spread through contact with the stool of an infected person.
+The virus can also be excreted in the stool.

-Q: How long is a person with hand, foot, and mouth disease contagious?
+3. How long is a person with hand, foot and mouth disease contagious?

-Someone with this illness is most contagious during the first week.
-He or she may remain contagious until the blister-like rash has disappeared.
+Someone with this illness is most contagious during the first week, but they may remain contagious until the blister-like rash has disappeared.

-Q: How is hand, foot, and mouth disease treated?
+4. How is hand, foot and mouth disease treated?

-You can do a number of things to prevent or reduce the spread of hand, foot and mouth disease.
-They include:
+You can do a number of things to prevent or reduce the spread of hand, foot and mouth disease, including:

 - Washing your hands often, especially after changing diapers.

-- Disinfecting any contaminated surfaces with a water and bleach.
+- Disinfecting any contaminated surfaces with a water and bleach or sanitizing wipes.

 - Washing your child’s clothing, bedding and any other soiled items.

-- If your child becomes infected, keeping him or her home from daycare, school or any other group activity for the first few days of the illness to prevent spread.
+- If your child becomes infected, keeping them home from daycare, school or any other group activity for the first few days of the illness to prevent spread.